Skip to content

 Within SEZs, non-Saudi investors and businesses can hold 100% ownership.
 Outside SEZs, Saudi Arabia typically requires 51% Saudi ownership.
 For expat senior professionals, this means:

-- Tax efficiency: NEOM entities operate under different corporate tax rules; consult a tax advisor, but the savings can be 10-20% on certain income types
+• Tax efficiency: Flagship giga-project entities operate under different corporate tax rules; consult a tax advisor, but the savings can be 10-20% on certain income types, and the sovereign wealth fund has signalled a returns-driven 2026-2030 strategy that reshapes how these zones are financed (Middle East Briefing, sovereign wealth fund strategy shift 2026)

 Streamlined Labor Law